Frequently Asked Questions

 Can you accommodate travelers with disabilities?

 Yes!
-We have accommodated many guests with disabilities over the years.
-We realize that there are many different disabilities and each person’s needs are very distinct.
+We have accommodated many guests with different abilities over the years.
+We realize that there are many different accessibility needs and each person’s needs are very distinct.
 Call and speak to an Adventure Consultant, giving as many details as possible about what you can and can’t do, and we can look into making arrangements to accommodate you as well as we can.

 How old do kids need to be?

-Most of our scheduled family departures require children to be 7 years or older at the time of travel.
-Our Yellowstone and Costa Rica adventures can accommodate 6-year-olds.
-On custom or exclusive adventures, we can accommodate any age of child including babies or toddlers.
-Call your Adventure Consultant for more details.
+Most of our scheduled family departures require children to be 6 years or older at the time of travel.
+Our Alaska adventures accommodate children 7 years or older.

 Do you have children’s bikes?